klinucsd/ndp_clm_agent/README.md

 ## Example Queries
 - "What is the average carbon turnover time in Los Angeles County?"
-- "Which county has the highest wildfire hazard?"
+- "Which county has the highest average annual burn probability?"
 - "What is the burn probability in San Diego County?"
-- "What is the average vegetation height in Mendocino County?"
-- "Show me tree canopy cover statistics for Sacramento County."

 ## Contributing
 Contributions are welcome!
 Please follow these steps: